SGR 0501+4516: Discovery

-Its existence was reported on Aug.
-22, 2008, by NASA's Swift satellite, which reported numerous blasts of radiation from the object.
+Its existence was reported on August 22, 2008, by NASA's Swift satellite, which reported numerous blasts of radiation from the object.
 The eruptions were subsequently studied in-depth using the European Space Agency's XMM-Newton and International Gamma-Ray Astrophysics Laboratory (INTEGRAL) satellites.
 The object had been serendipitously observed before in 1992 by ROSAT.

+A study published in 2025 didn't find any supernova remnants within the area that SGR 0501+4516 had traversed during its expected lifetime.
+It concluded that some magnetars might be significantly older than expected, or that their progenitors produce low supernova ejecta masses, or that they can be formed by accretion-induced collapse or low-mass neutron star mergers.